Nicolaus Germanus: Globes

 In 1477, Nicolaus Germanus created a terrestrial and a celestial globe for inclusion in the new Vatican Library.
 Germanus was paid 200 ducats for the globes and an additional seven ducats to add the papal coat of arms and provide two covers.
 The globes were listed in an inventory of 1481 and kept in the Salle Pontifica until they were lost during the sack of Rome in 1527.
 The earth globe is the earliest documented modern globe and preceded the extant Behaim's globe by fifteen years.

 Astrology

 Nicolaus Germanus was also a competent astrologer.
-In 1466 while in Florence, he prepared an astrological table for the Duke Borso d'Este which demonstrated his ability to calculate the positions of the planets for several years in the future.
+In 1466 while in Florence, he prepared an astrological table for the Duke Borso d'Este which demonstrated his ability to calculate the positions of the planets for several years into the future.
 In Rome he prepared a similar astrological table for Pope Paul II.